Rep2Text: Decoding Full Text from a Single LLM Token Representation: Ablation Study on Adapter Hidden Dimensions

-For the second layer of the adapter, we set the output dimensions to be $k\cdot d^\prime$ where $d^\prime$ is the hidden dimensions of the inverter model.
-We hope the projected token embeddings capture as much information as possible from the last-token representation.
-Under 16-token sequence inversion task, we attempt to set $k$ to be 1, 2, 4, 8, 16, 32 to study whether more projected token can help extract more information from the token representation.
-As illustrated in Figure~\ref{fig:2nd}, the inversion performance on both token-level and semantic-level improves with the scaling up of $k$.
-However, when $k = 32$ exceeds the number of inverted tokens, the inversion performance degrades compared to $k = 16$.
-This could come from repetitive information introduced by additional token embeddings.
+We further vary the output dimension of the second adapter layer.
+Specifically, we set the output dimension to $k \cdot d'$, where $d'$ is the embedding dimension of the decoder.
+This corresponds to projecting the target representation into $k$ token-embedding slots.
+We vary $k \in \{1, 2, 4, 8, 16, 32\}$ to test whether more projected embeddings help recover more information from the last-token representation.
+As shown in Figure~\ref{fig:nvec}, both token-level and semantic-level performance improve as $k$ increases up to $16$.
+However, performance degrades when $k=32$, which exceeds the ground-truth sequence length.
+This suggests that adding more projected embeddings than the target length may introduce redundant or noisy information.

-To sum up, the expansion factor in the 1st layer of the adapter has trivial influence on inversion performance.
-However, the inversion can reach its best performance when the number of projected token embeddings equals to that of ground-truth sequence.
-In the following section, we set expansion factor to be 0.5 and number of projected token embedding to be that of ground-truth tokens according to the observation.